robrich/kubernetes-hands-on-workshop/00-Install/Podman.md

    ln -s podman docker
    ```

-   This means that when you type `docker` it'll just forward to `podman`
+   This means that when you type `docker` it will forward to `podman`.

 ### Windows